openmanuscript/openmanuscript/rougue/readme.md

 - **Battery. ($18)** Your choice, based on price, battery life, form factor, etc. A lot of different batteries will work, and I always have an eye out for a smaller battery pack on sale.
 [Here's the one that I'm using now](https://www.amazon.com/POWERADD-Pilot-2GS-High-Speed-Smartphone/dp/B00N2JBTEM/ref=sr_1_1_sspa?keywords=poweradd%2B10000).
+- [USB on/off switch](https://www.amazon.com/gp/product/B07CTHKXDW/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
+This keeps the battery from draining, even after you've shut down the `pi`.
+- [USB right angle adapter](https://www.amazon.com/gp/product/B01C6031MA/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) You may not need them, but for my arrangement of parts in the cigar box, I needed these.
+Take a look at how I use two of these, to provice access to the USB connector on the `pi` board, while still jamming it up against the battery.
+- USB micro cable.

 ## Other Parts